pablogrela/members_cuacfm/README.md

 ## Configurations
+The configuration is fully customizable.
+If you change the **pathConfig** property inside **config.properties**, it will search if there is that path and each of the necessary files, if they are not found there will be searched within the war.
+If **config.properties** exists in the indicated path, all that exists in the original **config.properties** will be overwritten with the value of the external **config.properties**.

+The necessary files for configuration are the following:

+- The **bankRemittance.properties** file contains all the necessary variables for bank remittances.
-- The **persistence.properties** file contains all the variables needed for database connection
+- The **config.properties** file contains all the necessary variables for the backend part(paths, bankRemittance).
+- The **firebaseWeb.properties** ile contains the configuration of Firebase´s web.
-- The **persistenceTest.properties** file contains all the variables needed for database Test connection
+- The **hibernate.properties** file contains all the variables needed for database connection.
-- The **config.properties** file contains all the necessary variables for the backend part(paths, bankRemittance)
+- The **hibernateTest.properties** file contains all the variables needed for database test connection.
-- The **web.properties** file contains all the necessary variables for the frontend part (paypal, footert)
+- The **log4.properties** file contains the configuration of the logs hibernate.
 - The **logback.xml** file contains the configuration of the logs.
 Change the variable **<file>C** to change the destination file of the logs, example:
- 	<file>C:/Users/pablo/members/members.log</file>
+ 	<file>/var/lib/cuacfm-members/logs/members.log</file>
+- The **messages.properties** file contains the messages of view application, by default use inside messages.
+	- The messages of angular, datables or another javascript is not customizable, outside war.
+- The **paypal.properties** file contains all the necessary variables for paypal.
+- The **recaptcha.properties** file contains all the necessary variables for recaptcha.

+- The **members-firebase-adminsdk.json** file contains the configuration of Firebase´s backend.